Christopher Morel Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates' 4.37 team ERA ranks 18th among all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.36).

-- Pirates pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (72 total, one per game).

-- The right-hander's most recent time out was on Friday against the Chicago Cubs, when he threw 4 1/3 innings, surrendering four earned runs while allowing eight hits.
+- In his last time out on Saturday against the Milwaukee Brewers, the left-hander tossed five innings, giving up three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.